-Background colour
+Background color

-- •Single background colour: Determinates the background color. - •Two colours background: if checked, two colours are used to generate a degradation for the background. - •First and second colour selection: here the user can set the two colours used to defined the gradient. - Sense: here the user can select the gradient sense between the two colours: vertical, horizontal or diagonal direction and between first and second colour or the other way around.
+- Single background color: Determinates the background color. - Two colors background: if checked, two colors are used to generate a degradation for the background. - First and second color selection: here the user can set the two colors used to defined the gradient. - Sense: here the user can select the gradient sense between the two colors: vertical, horizontal or diagonal direction and between first and second color or the other way around.